Pixapay

 Biogas production can utilize side streams that are currently completely unused or for which no final disposal site can be found, such as for example sewage sludge, manure, and spoiled animal feed.

 In 2023 there were a total of 34 landfill gas collection points and 85 reactor plants in Finland (34 farm-scale plants, 6 industrial plants, 28 biowaste and sludge co-processing plants and 17 sludge digesters).
-Biomethane was processed at a total of 26 plants (https://biokierto.fi/tilastot).
+Biomethane was processed at a total of 26 plants (For more information, visit: https://biokierto.fi/tilastot).

 Municipalities are often in a key position in promoting biogas investments in their region.
 They often own the wastewater treatment plants in their area, and on the other hand, they provide services to the agriculture.
 Municipalities can build biogas plants themselves or help local businesses or agriculture to form biogas cooperatives.